StanfordVL/iGibson/docs/installation.md

 #### Installing the Environment

-There are two methods to install iGiboson.
+We provide two methods to install iGibson.

 First, iGibson can be installed as a python package using pip: